 In addition to her books, Frankel is the author of numerous stories, essays and reviews.
 She is also an accomplished storyteller, lecturer and teacher, speaking in numerous capacities and appearing on national radio.
 She is a member of the Board of the Jewish Book Council and serves on the Board of Advisors of the National Bible Literacy Project.

 Prior to her work at the Jewish Publication Society, Ellen Frankel worked as Editor of the B’nai B’rith Book Club and as the Judaic Principal of the Lancaster Jewish Day School.
-She has taught in several academic as well as informal educational settings, including Franklin and Marshal College, Drexel University and Millersville University, as well as running her own freelance writing consulting business, The Write Angle.
+She has taught in several academic as well as informal educational settings, including Franklin and Marshall College, Drexel University and Millersville University, as well as running her own freelance writing consulting business, The Write Angle.
 In addition, she has taught at the National Havurah Summer Institute, the UAHC Kallot, the Limmud Institute and, most recently, the Clergy Institute in Tulsa, Oklahoma, where she taught Christian clergy and students.

 Ellen Frankel continues to serve as a model of a Jewish woman who has shattered the proverbial glass ceiling.
 She is widely known for her intellectual thoughtfulness, innovative midrashic voice, storytelling and writing.
 Her contributions speak to her place as an Eshet Hayil, a woman of valor.